“It’s certain that fine women eat a crazy salad with their meat.” ~Yeats

 1 and 1/2 cup parmesan cheese

-Combine chopped lettuce and chopped cauliflower in a large mixing bowl.
-Fry bacon until crispy, blot and chop into bite size pieces.
-Add bacon to the lettuce mixture.
-Discard bacon grease.
-To make the dressing: mix mayonnaise, vinegar, sugar and parmesan cheese in a small mixing bowl.
-Add the dressing to the lettuce mixture, mixing well.
+Combine mayonnaise, vinegar, sugar and parmesan cheese in a small mixing bowl.
+Add the dressing to the lettuce mixture until completely incorporated.
 Serve immediately or chill in refrigerator.
 I like to grind a little fresh pepper over the top before serving.

 ~Melissa